Dyslexia Symptoms and Treatments in Brighton and Plymouth, MI.

 Dyslexia is one of the most common, yet also widely-misunderstood learning disabilities, but we have answers to all of your questions.

 Given the nature of this disability, it doesn’t always present itself as the same from person-to-person.
 It also comes in many different forms, meaning that two people could experience two totally different kinds of dyslexic behavior.
-School-based evaluations often fail to identify dyslexia, but when they do, they commonly reduce it into a “one-size-fits-all” classification on it.
+School-based evaluations often fail to identify dyslexia, but when they do, they commonly reduce it into a “one-size-fits-all” classification.

 This means that a dyslexic person may not be receiving the correct, specific treatment that they need.
-At McCaskill Family Services, we have diagnosed and treated many dyslexic children and adults and can help your situation, too.
+At McCaskill Family Services, We have diagnosed and helped many children and adults achieve success in school and work and we can help you too!

 Many people think that if you can read, you can’t be dyslexic.